Can You Sue a School for How It Deals with Student Misconduct?

 on January 7, 2021

 Going through any type of conflict with your child’s school can be deeply stressful.
 For parents, it can feel like you are up against the full power of the bureaucracy.
-You may be wondering: Can a school be sued for failing to properly deal with student misconduct?
+You may be wondering: Can a public school be sued for failing to properly deal with student misconduct?
 The short answer is yes—but there must be a specific legal cause of action in order to hold a school accountable.
 In this article, you find an explanation of the key federal laws that Montana schools and school districts must follow.

 Lawsuits Against Schools and School Districts